mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Executing Retryable Write Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The process for executing a retryable write command MUST follow these steps:

-When selecting a writable server for the first attempt of a retryable write
+1. When selecting a writable server for the first attempt of a retryable write
    command, drivers MUST allow a server selection error to propagate.
 In this case,
    the caller is able to infer that no attempt was made.

-If retryable writes is not enabled or the selected server does not support
+2. If retryable writes is not enabled or the selected server does not support
    retryable writes, drivers MUST NOT include a transaction ID in the command and
    MUST attempt to execute the write command exactly once and allow any errors to
    propagate.
 In this case, the caller is able to infer that an attempt was made.

-If retryable writes are enabled and the selected server supports retryable
+3. If retryable writes are enabled and the selected server supports retryable
    writes, drivers MUST add a transaction ID to the command.
 Drivers MUST only
    attempt to retry a write command if the first attempt yields a retryable error.
    Drivers MUST NOT attempt to retry a write command on any other error.

-If the first attempt of a write command including a transaction ID encounters a
+4. If the initial retryable write command failed with a retryable error, the driver
-retryable error, the driver MUST update its topology according to the SDAM spec
+   MUST update its topology according to the SDAM spec (see: `Error Handling`_)
-(see: `Error Handling`_) and capture this original retryable error.
-Drivers
+   and capture this original retryable error.
+Drivers should then proceed with
-should then proceed with selecting a writable server for the retry attempt.
+   selecting a writable server for the retry attempt.

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
+5. If CSOT is enabled and the ``timeoutMS`` has expired, raise the
+   previous retryable error.
+Otherwise, proceed to the next step.

-If the driver cannot select a server for the retry attempt or the selected
+6. If the driver cannot select a server for the retry attempt or the selected
    server does not support retryable writes, retrying is not possible and drivers
-MUST raise the original retryable error.
+   MUST raise the previous retryable error.
 In both cases, the caller is able to
    infer that an attempt was made.

-If the retry attempt also fails, drivers MUST update their topology according to
+7. If the retry attempt also fails, drivers MUST update their topology according to
    the SDAM spec (see: `Error Handling`_).
 If an error would not allow the caller
    to infer that an attempt was made (e.g. connection pool exception originating
-from the driver), the original error should be raised.
+   from the driver), the previous error should be raised.
 If the retry failed due
    to another retryable error or some other error originating from the server, that
    error should be raised instead as the caller can infer that an attempt was made
    and the second error is likely more relevant (with respect to the current
    topology state).

-If a retry attempt fails with an error labeled NoWritesPerformed, drivers MUST
+8. If a retry attempt fails with an error labeled NoWritesPerformed, drivers MUST
-return the original error.
+   return the previous error.

-Drivers MUST NOT attempt to retry a write command with the same transaction ID
-more than once.

-Consider the following pseudo-code:
+The above rules are implemented in the following pseudo-code:

 .. code:: typescript